-The Middle-Class Takeover of Bilingual Schools
+The Intrusion of White Families Into Bilingual Schools

 This isn’t a sui generis moment in U.S. language education.
 Multilingual instruction has a long history in American public schools.
 In the 19th and 20th centuries, immigrant communities speaking German, Italian, Spanish, Polish, Dutch, or other languages pushed, at various times, for their children to continue learning their parents’ native tongues even as they learn English.

 English-speaking Americans’ discomfort with multilingual schools has a similarly long history.
 Various political pressures—anti-German sentiment during the World Wars, for example—chipped away at these programs over the years.
 In the 1990s, English-only advocates enacted mandates that largely eliminated bilingual education in California, Arizona, Massachusetts, and in districts around the country.
 Most of these were Spanish-English programs, which came under scrutiny as part of broader American anxiety about the unity of the country’s identity.
-Samuel P. Huntington, a political science professor at Harvard, captured the mood in his 2004 book Who Are We?
+Samuel P. Huntington, a political-science professor at Harvard, captured the mood in his 2004 book Who Are We?
 The Challenges to America’s National Identity, warning, “Spanish is joining the language of Washington, Jefferson, Lincoln, Roosevelts, and Kennedys as the language of America.
 If this trend continues, the cultural division between Hispanics and Anglos will soon replace the racial division between blacks and whites as the most serious cleavage in American society.”

 California, currently home to almost one-third of America’s English-learner students, is a particularly instructive example for thinking about the politics surrounding multilingual instruction in U.S. schools.
 In an article analyzing the rise of California’s English-only movement, Laurie Olsen, a researcher and EL advocate, argued that a “worsening economy and the increasing ethnic and linguistic diversity of the state provided fertile ground for politicians to build their popularity by feeding on the fears of a shrinking White majority and focusing campaigns about the incorporation of immigrants on the terrain of public school policy.”